-Honest John was Canada’s only land based tactical nuclear system.
+Honest John was Canada’s only land-based tactical nuclear system.
 Canada had two Honest John units 1960-70: 1st Surface to Surface Missile (SMM) Battery in Germany and 2nd SSM Training Battery at CFB Shilo.
 Nuclear warheads for the missiles were only held in Germany.
-On the launcher is a MGR-1B (M50) rocket, identifiable by the small tail fins.
+On the launcher is an MGR-1B (M50) rocket, identifiable by the small tail fins.
 Some 7,800 MGR-1B rockets were produced 1960-65.

 Warhead: MGR-1B W31 variable yield 2 to 30 kiloton nuclear

 Range: MGR-1B 5 to 50 km (3 to 30 miles)